rOpenGov/rogtemplate/README.md

 file](https://github.com/dieghernan/rogtemplate/blob/main/inst/yaml/rogtemplate-gh-pages.yaml)
 into your `.github/workflows/` folder.

-The action would create your site in yhe `gh-pages` branch.
+The action would create your site in the `gh-pages` branch.

 ### Option B: Deploy installing `rogtemplate`